Health & Fitness Excercise

 Is This A Short-Term Matter Or Are Women In The Weight Room For Genuine?

 Hashtags are all good fun for a weekend of tweeting photos, but there is much more to this than a quick social media fad.
 Now that women are aware of their potential with strength training, they are sure to push further.
-The health & fitness benefits are just too strong.
+Health & fitness benefits are just too strong.
 It looks like men have permanent company here now.